LXTater/ma3-plugin-devkitapedia/README.md

 Unofficial devkit and wiki for **grandMA3 plugin development**.

 MA3's Lua plugin API is powerful but barely documented.
 The official docs give you function signatures with no context, no examples, and no explanation of the dozens of undocumented capabilities buried in the engine.
-This repo fills that gap — every entry is tested on real hardware, includes working code, and tells you what actually happens when you call it.
+This repo fills that gap — every entry is tested on real hardware, by real humans.
+I have been so tired of scrounging Google's third or fourth page to see if someone has the right keyword.
+My CTRL + F keys have worn completely out.

 ---

 ## What's in here

-**Wiki** — the main knowledge base.
-Organized by topic, not by alphabet.
-Each entry has:
-- What it does (one sentence)
-- Working code you can paste into a plugin
+**Wiki** - Still Trying to build everything out.
 - What version it was tested on
 - Screenshots where they help
 - Gotchas that will waste your afternoon if you don't know them